 The rules you define are processed in the following order:

-- Subject,
+- Message's body,

-- File names,
+- Attachment file names,

+- Attachment contents,

-- Body.
+- Subject.

 If you define more rules for one single component, the rules will be processed in the order you are defining them.